oklas/react-breadcrumbs-dynamic/README.md

 Add a `<BreadcrumbsProvider/>` component to the root of your React component tree like you do it for `react-redux` or `react-router`.
 The `BreadcrumbsProvider` component must be parent in react tree of all components of this library with any deeps of nesting.
+See also `Advanced Usage and Performance` section.

 ``` javascript
 import {BreadcrumbsProvider} from 'react-breadcrumbs-dynamic'